gatera900/BVesto/README.md

 4. **Open your browser:**
    Visit [http://localhost:5173](http://localhost:5173) to view the app.

-## Deployment (Vercel)

-1. Push your code to GitHub.
-2. Go to [vercel.com](https://vercel.com/) and import your repository.
-3. Vercel will auto-detect the React/Vite setup.
-4. Set the build command to `vite build` and output directory to `dist` if prompted.
-5. Click **Deploy** and get your live URL!

 ## License

 MIT

 ---

-_Built with ❤️ using React, TypeScript, and Vite._
+_Built with using React, TypeScript, and Vite._